High Life is available to rent or buy.

 Our film opens with Monte (Pattinson) and a baby girl alone and isolated on a drifting ship.
 Here Willow cries for her Daddy while Monte tries to fix the outer hull, offering the baby audio reassurance from his spacesuit.
 But how did a man and a newborn baby come to float in the darkness of space alone?
 Through a series of flashbacks, we are about to find out.

 Pattinson’s performance is electrifying from the first scene to the last, as are the stunning ensemble performances, particularly from Binoche as the reproduction-obsessed Dibs.
-Meanwhile, Yorick Le Saux’s cinematography uses distinctive colour palettes to create feelings of isolation and vulnerability, adding to a sense of impending doom as the floating prison spirals out of control, its inhabitants lost somewhere between extinction and creation.
-The result is one of the past five years most distinctive science fiction thrillers.
+Meanwhile, Yorick Le Saux’s cinematography uses distinct colour palettes to create feelings of isolation and vulnerability, adding to a sense of impending doom as the floating prison spirals out of control, its inhabitants lost somewhere between extinction and creation.
+The result is a distinctive science fiction thriller that could only have come from the cinematic mind of Claire Dennis.